cern-eos/eos/doc/diopside/manual/using.rst

 Virtual attributes on EOS mounts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Virtual attributes allow to get information, which is not exposed by POSIX APIs.
+Virtual attributes allow getting information which is not exposed by POSIX APIs.

 Virtual Attribute Getters
 """"""""""""""""""""""""""

-The following shows all the defined attributes and their meaining:
+The following shows all the defined attributes and their meaning:

 .. code-block:: bash